-My homemade muesli bars contain these ingredients for the base:
+To create a nourishing and delicious homemade muesli bar recipe, these home made muesli bars contain the following ingredients for the base:

-Linseed (flaxseed) – a good source of essential omega 3 fats, source of fibre
+Linseed (flaxseed) – a good source of plant based essential omega 3 fats, source of fibre.

-Pumpkin seeds – a good source of zinc
+Pumpkin seeds – a source of zinc plus other nutrients

 Sesame seeds – high in maganese and copper, plus a source of calcium, magnesium, iron, phosphorus, vitamin B1, zinc and dietary fibre

 Almonds – high in heart healthy monounsaturated fat, source of vitamin E, magnesium